zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

 NGINX App Protect DoS arbitrator orchestrates all the running NGINX App Protect DoS instances to synchronize local/global attack start/stop.

+NGINX App Protect DoS arbitrator serves as a central coordinating component for managing multiple instances of  App Protect DoS in a network.
+Its primary function is to ensure that all instances are aware of and share the same state for each protected object.
+Here's a clearer breakdown of how it works and why it's necessary:

+How NGINX App Protect DoS Arbitrator Works:

+- **Collecting State Periodically**: The arbitrator regularly collects the state information from all running instances of App Protect DoS.
+This collection occurs at set intervals, typically every 10 seconds.
+- **State Initialization for New Instances**: When a new App Protect DoS instance is created, it doesn't start with a blank or uninitialized state for a protected object.
+Instead, it retrieves the initial state for the protected object from the arbitrator.
+- **Updating State in Case of an Attack**: If an attack is detected by one of the App Protect DoS instances, that instance sends an attack notification to the arbitrator.
+The arbitrator then updates the state of the affected protected object to indicate that it is under attack.
+Importantly, this updated state is propagated to all other instances.

+### Why NGINX App Protect DoS Arbitrator is Necessary

+NGINX App Protect DoS Arbitrator is essential for several reasons:

+- **Global State Management**: Without the arbitrator, each individual instance of App Protect DoS would manage its own isolated state for each protected object.
+This isolation could lead to inconsistencies.
+For example, if instance A declared an attack on a protected object named "PO-Example," instance B would remain unaware of this attack, potentially leaving the object vulnerable.
+- **Uniform Attack Detection**: With the arbitrator in place, when instance A detects an attack on "PO-Example" and reports it to the arbitrator, the state of "PO-Example" is immediately updated to indicate an attack.
+This means that all instances, including instance B, are aware of the attack and can take appropriate measures to mitigate it.
+- **Efficient Signature Sharing**: Additionally, the arbitrator facilitates efficient sharing of signatures.
+When instance A learns  signatures for "PO-Example," new instances like instance B that are created afterward can quickly access and utilize these signatures.
+This ensures consistent protection across all instances.

+In summary, NGINX App Protect DoS Arbitrator acts as a central coordinator to maintain a consistent and up-to-date global state for protected objects across multiple instances of App Protect DoS.
+This coordination helps ensure that attacks are properly detected and mitigated, and that knowledge gained by one instance is efficiently shared with others, enhancing the overall security of the network.

 ### NGINX App Protect DoS Arbitrator Deployment

 1. Pull the official NGINX App Protect DoS Arbitrator image with the command: